-Financial inclusion in a simple language can be defined as “Ensuring access to basic banking services (Provided by bank or MNO’s mobile money services).
-The subject of Financial Inclusion is so huge that it can take couple of pages to get defined and picturise but still would not be enough.
+Financial Inclusion – In a simple language it can be defined as “Ensuring access to basic banking services (provided by bank or MNO’s mobile money services).
+The subject of Financial Inclusion is so huge that it can take a couple of pages to get defined and picturise but still would not be enough.
 In this post will discuss how financial inclusion helps and improve below segment life.
 Women in particular who is a homemaker as well as the breadwinner in most of below segment hose holds.
 Women in financial inclusion are more important than men.
 We advocate for “Financial Inclusion as a basic human right”.

 There are around 2 billion people who don’t use formal financial services and more than 50% of adults in the poorest households are unbanked.
 Almost 50% of ATMs and POS networks in low-income countries are interoperable compared to 86% of ATMs and 80% of POS networks in developed countries [Source World Bank Portal].
 Now the question is why this interesting scenario exists; where it should have been other way round or should not be there in place at all.
-We will find some responses in main story section of this post though.
+We will find some responses in the main story section of this post though.

 An estimated 2-billion working-age adults globally have no access to any type of formal financial services delivered by regulated financial institutions.
-For example, in Sub-Saharan Africa only 24% of adults have a bank account even though Africa’s formal financial sector has grown in recent years.
+For example, in Sub-Saharan Africa, only 24% of adults have a bank account even though Africa’s formal financial sector has grown in recent years.

 The United Nations defines the goals of financial inclusion as follows: